-~ Exodus Chapter 2 ~ In Exodus 2:1-4 we learn of another Hebrew woman who feared God more than man.
-Despite Pharaoh's attempts to end marriage between Hebrews, this woman married a descendant of Ya'kov.
-She married a son of Levi and gave birth first to a daughter and then to a son.
-She knew her son's birth was good and pleasing to God.
+~ Exodus Chapter 2 ~

+In Exodus 2:1-4 we learn of another Hebrew woman who feared God more than man.
+Despite Pharoah's attempts to end marriage between Hebrews, this woman married a descendant of Ya'kov from the house of Levi.
+She gave birth to three children, first a daughter and then two sons.
+She knew her youngest son's birth was good and pleasing to God despite the new law of Pharaoh.
 She did not throw him in the river to die as Pharaoh had commanded.
 Rather, she hid her son for three months until she could hide him no more.
 Like Shiphrah and Puah, she was obedient to God over man no matter the cost to herself.
 She made an ark and covered it with pitch to make it waterproof to save her son from the water.
 She placed her son in the ark and laid it in the reeds at the bank of the river.
 She sent her daughter to stay with the ark a distance away to see what would happen.